 If online form pages contain toll-free numbers, it should be mentioned whether they are operational 24 hrs or only during office hours.
 Chat also needs to specify if the call center agent is available throughout to answer a query.

 8. Some fields that must be avoided

-Available analytics and research have identified a set of fields that should be avoided in online forms website to get maximum conversions.
-They are age, telephone number, geographical location (state, city), street address.
+Available analytics and research have identified a set of fields that should be avoided in online forms websites to get maximum conversions.
+They are age, telephone number, geographical location (state, city), and street address.

-Using web forms require some effort and understanding of the market and buyer persona but more importantly what motivates a user to sign up for a product or service.
-With a large number of free tools available to set up online forms website and analytics such as HubSpot’s Lead In, it is possible for small and medium businesses to set them up and do more business.
+Using web forms requires some effort and understanding of the market and buyer persona but more importantly what motivates a user to sign up for a product or service?
+With a large number of free tools available to set up online forms websites and analytics such as HubSpot’s Lead In, it is possible for small and medium businesses to set them up and do more business.

-If online forms website is created without proper preparation and not monitored it may not bring the desired revenue to the company but when properly used it can turn out to be a money spinner.
-Making your web forms simpler and functional can help in your Conversion Rate Optimisation (CRO) efforts.
-CRO refers to a ratio of conversions versus the number of visitors to the site.
-Every page, every blog, every section of a company site should ideally be helpful in navigating to a page that provides more information or contact info.
+If an online forms website is created without proper preparation and not monitored it may not bring the desired revenue to the company, but when properly used it can turn out to be a money-spinner.
+Making your web forms simpler and more functional can help in your Conversion Rate Optimisation (CRO) efforts.
+CRO refers to the ratio of conversions versus the number of visitors to the site.
+Every page, every blog, and every section of a company site should ideally be helpful in navigating to a page that provides more information or contact info.

-CRO is both an art and science, therefore it requires live testing using A/B or split testing.
-Fortunately, now there is any number of case studies to analyze and find out which suites best for your brand and campaign.
+CRO is both an art and a science, therefore it requires live testing using A/B or split testing.
+Fortunately, now there is a number of case studies to analyze and find out which suits best for your brand and campaign.

-This has been a guide to look at 8 tips to get better results with Online Forms Service and how to make it a money-making asset of the company.
-These are the following external link related to online forms service.
+This has been a guide to look at 8 tips to get better results with Online Forms Service and how to make it a money-making asset for the company.
+These are the following external link related to the online forms service.